ippontech/blog-usa/posts/nyc-subway-data-with-kafka-streams-and-jhipster-part-1.md

 # Kafka integration with Spring Cloud Stream

 Spring Cloud Stream provides a number of abstractions and primitives that simplify the writing of message-driven microservice applications.
-In our case, we will use Kafka as our message broker with two topics:
+Kafka will be used as the message broker with two topics:
 * `mta` to store the data coming from the API polling
 * `mta-stream` to store the result from streaming the `mta` topic

-Since we gonna use the Kafka Streams API, the below dependency must be added:
+The below dependency must be added to use the Kafka Streams API:
 ```xml
 <dependency>
     <groupId>org.springframework.cloud</groupId>